America Fantastica: Tim O’Brien

 Romantic Comedy: Curtis Sittenfeld

-Portland'5 Newmark Theatre 1111 SW Broadway, Portland, OR
+Portland'5: Newmark Theatre 1111 SW Broadway, Portland, OR

 Cutis Sittenfeld, author of the New York Times bestseller Romantic Comedy, in which a comedy writer thinks she’s sworn off love, until a dreamy pop star flips the script on all her assumptions, interviewed by Eden Dawn.